ustwo/bdd-crossplatform-apps/docs/intro.md

 ### CI run through

-This is where the CI (or a developer's machine) runs a subset of tests (using [Cucumber tags](https://github.com/cucumber/cucumber/wiki/Tags)) or full regression.
+This is when the CI (or a developer's machine) runs the tests or a subset of them.

 This is done by running something like: